 The kits are very simple to use.
 You have to hawk a bit to get mucus and saliva on the tongue.
 Collect the sample is then collected with the swab.
 Add the buffer liquid to the plastic tube, and then insert the swab and rotate for two minutes.
 Press the liquid out of the swab against the inside of the tube and dispose of it according to biohazard waste treatment practices.

 Wait fifteen minutes and then interpret the test results.

 After 15 minutes, read the results.
 Positive results are indicated by a colored line next to the “T”.
 The control line “C” must always be visible for the test to be considered valid.

 Positive results indicate the presence of viral antigens, but a clinical correlation with the patient’s history and other diagnostic information are necessary to determine the status of the infection.

-The antigen test indicates if the user of the test has SARS-CoV-2 virus present in the saliva at a given moment, but it does not allow to know the status or progression of the disease.
+The antigen test indicates if the user of the test has the coronavirus present in the saliva at a given moment, but it does not allow to know the status or progression of the disease.